 Finally, what about the noise level?
 Does there seem to be a party happening at odd hours of the night?
-Because who wants to be woken up by the commotion from next door?
-Or worse, such as receiving damage to your home if a party gets out of control?
+Is it a place of constant hooning tearing up the road?
+Because who wants to be woken up by all that commotion?
+Or worse, your home getting damaged when a party gets out of control?

-Once you have found your preferred suburb or suburbs now is the time to check out the house or apartment in question.
+Once you have found your preferred suburb or a cluster of suburbs, now is the time to check out the house or apartment in question.

 If you are fortunate to check out the place at sunset, check for lighting outside the home.
 Any dark nooks and crannies become the perfect hiding spot for anyone wanting to sneak around.
-Or in the case of apartments, the use of motion-activated lights or having them on for the whole night.
+Ideally, you'll want to see motion-activated lights in these key areas: front door and driveway.